 An oral item is a verbal update given by a Minister to Cabinet on a matter of particular urgency, sensitivity, or significance, or to a Cabinet committee on a government priority area or work programme.
 Oral items must not be used to seek decisions on significant issues in lieu of submitting a Cabinet paper.

 Oral items at Cabinet#

-If a Minister wishes to raise an oral item at Cabinet, the Minister’s office (with the approval of the Minister) should send an oral item email request to the Cabinet Office by the 10.00am Thursday lodgement deadline, or soon as possible afterwards.
-The Cabinet Office will confirm the request with the Prime Minister’s office, and will advise the Minister’s office of the Prime Minister’s decision.
+If a Minister wishes to raise an oral item, then the Minister’s office should send an oral item email request to the Cabinet Office by the 10.00am Thursday lodgement deadline, or as soon as possible afterwards.
+Requests can be submitted up to the Monday before the Cabinet meeting if the matter is appropriately urgent.
+Ministers’ offices must have the Minister’s approval before submitting a request.

-Oral items at a Cabinet committee
+Oral items at Cabinet committees#